Your home escape plan

 If your clothes catch fire - stop, drop and roll

-- If your clothes can fire, don't run around, you will fan the flames and make them burn faster.
+- If your clothes catch fire, don't run around, you'll fan the flames and make them burn faster

 Escaping through a window